FedericoFin/AB-Test-analysis/README.md

 # AB-Test-analysis
 Analysis of AB Test results

-This file is an elaboration of an Udacity Data Analyst Nano Degree project.

 The aim of this project was to understand the results of an A/B test run by an e-commerce website, thus help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.